mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 ```
 What in the world!!
 Right?
 Maybe not, but it's a little confusing when you don't know how rails routing works, so, for the third time, go read Keith's <a href="https://gist.github.com/keithtom/3f311c392326bc659b54#readme" target="_blank">post</a>.
 And if you still don't get it, check out the exercise below.

-NOTE: run ```rake routes``` to view the routes of your app.
+NOTE: run ```$ rake routes``` to view the routes of your app.
 If you have an app do it now.
 This is often used, so remember it!

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#controllers" target="_blank">Controllers exercise</a>
 <h2 id="views">Views</h2>